 Turkish breakfast: Kahvalti – hearty and nutritious.
 It consists of sliced fresh vegetables, cheeses, olives, eggs, fried ham, and bread with jam and honey.
 All this is served in small saucers.

 For Culture and history: Explore Istanbul with the most popular architectural and cultural monuments: the Hagia Sophia, Suleimanie, the Blue Mosque, the palaces of Dolmabahçe and Topkapi, as well as the ancient Basilica Cistern and the Galata Tower, which overlooks the European part of Stab.

-For beautiful parks in Turkey: Gulhane Park in Eminönü, Yildiz Park in Besiktas and Miniaturk in Sütluce.
+For beautiful parks in Turkey: Gulhane Park in Eminönü, Yildiz Park in Besiktas, and Miniaturk in Sütluce.

 Streets: To see the real Istanbul, you have to get lost.
-After all, every street of the city is special: the houses are lined with ancient mosaics, cats live in the windows, under the doors, and on the balconies.
+After all, every street of the city is special: the houses are lined with ancient mosaics, and cats live in the windows, under the doors, and on the balconies.

 There are historic streets where women wear hijabs and more modern ones where young people listen to live music and drink cocktails.
 And on top of all this, six times a day there are calls for prayer from the minarets around the city.

 Shopping: In Istanbul, they try to sell you everything: carpets, clothes, fake Chanel perfumes, or ordinary magnets.
 The whole city resembles a large market.
 Interestingly, whole streets are allocated for certain types of goods.
 For example, on one street only musical instruments are sold, on the other – plastic toys or hookahs.

 To buy souvenirs, spices, or tea, you should visit the Egyptian Bazaar in the area of Eminönü or the Grand Bazaar.
 Boutiques such as H&M or Zara, as well as numerous restaurants, can be found on the İstiklâl pedestrian street in the Beyoğlu district.